thoward/lucene-query-parser.js/README.md

 ## Grammar

-The parser is auto-generated from a PEG implementation in Javascript called [PEG.js](http://pegjs.majda.cz/).
+The parser is auto-generated from a PEG implementation in JavaScript called [PEG.js](http://pegjs.majda.cz/).

 To test the grammar without using the generated parser, or if you want to modify it, try out [PEG.js online](http://pegjs.majda.cz/online>).
-This is a handy way to test an abritrary query and see what the results will be like or debug a problem with the parser for a given piece of data.
+This is a handy way to test an arbitrary query and see what the results will be like or debug a problem with the parser for a given piece of data.

 ## Community